lewisf/lewisf.github.com/_posts/2012-05-08-we-have-we-need-my-transition.md

 User.objects.all - when in Rails it's pretty much implied that I want to query through all User objects.
 This is just a minor complaint, but this is just one among many others.

-- **Python imports.** I have to import everything.
-This is annoying because it gets messy fast, and I forget imports when writing new code way too often.
+- **Python imports.** It's the developer's job to import everything.
+This is annoying because it gets messy fast, and forgetting imports when writing new code WILL HAPPEN.
 Having the magic of Rails' automatically resolving dependencies at runtime is great.

+- **Django setup is weird.** Or maybe it's just because I'm coming from Rails.
+To setup rails, most people generally setup [rvm](https://rvm.io//) or [rbenv](http://rbenv.org/), install a version of ruby, go into a rails repository, and `bundle install`.
+For django, the python package manager is [pip](http://pypi.python.org/pypi/pip), and dependencies are defined in a requirements.txt.
+Dependencies are instead installed with `pip install -r requirements.txt`.
+Unfortunately, SASS is only available as a gem, so I had to add a Gemfile anyway. :(

 So I still love Rails, but Django has been very eye-opening in terms of how frameworks work (or don't work).
 In fact, learning Django has gotten me to better understand Rails in a weird way, and to better appreciate